Average Reward Reinforcement Learning for Omega-Regular and Mean-Payoff Objectives: Conclusion

-\textbf{Contributions.} The main contribution of this paper is an average-reward model-free reinforcement learning algorithm for synthesizing policies that satisfy a given absolute liveness $\omega$-regular specification.
+The main contribution of this paper is an average-reward model-free reinforcement learning algorithm for synthesizing policies that satisfy a given absolute liveness $\omega$-regular specification.
 Our approach preserves the communicating property in the product construction, thereby enabling the learning of optimal policies without requiring episodic resetting.
 Although we assume the underlying MDP is communicating, a naive synchronization of the MDP with the automaton does not, in general, preserve this property.
 To address this, we introduce a reward machine construction and an augmented specification that guarantee the synchronized product MDP remains communicating.

-To the best of our knowledge, this is the first framework that provides a formal translation from $\omega$-regular objectives to average-reward RL with convergence guarantees.
-Preliminary results were reported at the AAMAS conference~\cite{kazemi2022translating}; the current paper extends that work with complete proofs, generalizations (weakly communicating MDPs), and novel results on multi-objective synthesis.
-In particular, we explore scenarios in which multiple optimal policies satisfy the given specification.
-Motivated by this, we propose a lexicographic multi-objective optimization framework, where the goal is to maximize an external average-reward objective among policies that already maximize the satisfaction probability of a given $\omega$-regular specification.
-We establish convergence guarantees for this formulation in the setting of unknown communicating MDPs and absolute liveness objectives.
-Importantly, our reductions are on-the-fly and do not require full knowledge of the environment, enabling seamless integration with standard model-free RL algorithms.

 This paper makes the following primary contributions: \begin{enumerate} \item We present average-reward model-free RL algorithms for: \begin{enumerate} \item synthesizing policies that satisfy a given \emph{absolute liveness} $\omega$-regular specification, and \item solving lexicographic multi-objective optimizations in which the goal is to maximize a mean-payoff objective among the set of satisfying policies. \end{enumerate} \item We study the structure of $\omega$-regular specifications, including safety, liveness, absolute liveness, fairness, and stability.
 We introduce novel automata-theoretic characterizations of \emph{absolute liveness} (Lemma~\ref{th:st-containment}) and \emph{stable} specifications (Lemma~\ref{th:al-containment}), which may be of independent interest.

 \item We analyze the convergence of our algorithms and demonstrate that naive synchronization of a communicating MDP with a specification automaton can break the communicating property.
 To address this, we construct \emph{reward machines} that preserve communication, enabling optimal learning without episodic resets.